joshuamccluskey/taskmaster/README.md

 ### Overview

-Polish up app and add test main components with Espresso
+Polish up app and add test main components with Espresso tests for critical components

 ### Updates
 - Auto update recyclerView from Room Database and Auto rredirect to MyTasks from Add Task when submitted.